 - Spread 1/2 Tablespoon extra-virgin olive oil on a small baking sheet.

-- Slice 2 avocados in half, take the pit out.
+- Slice 2 avocados in half and remove the pit.
 Place avocado halves on baking sheet.

 - Crack an egg into each avocado half.
 (The whole egg may not fit, so discard some of the egg whites).

-- Bake in the oven for 15 minutes, or until egg is cooked.
+- Bake for 15 minutes or until egg is cooked.